 Know what was said, what was seen, what was collected, and what was assumed.

 Be calm in your collection of evidence, as you will be in direct conversation with your accusers.
 Collect from them everything that led to you being falsely accused.
-The changing of their opinion depends just as much on what style you do it in as it does with how powerful your factual argument happens to be.
+The changing of their opinion depends just as much on what style you do it in as it does on how powerful your factual argument happens to be.
 Be calm, understanding, and put yourself in your accusers’ shoes.
 More likely than not, the evidence they have against you will be powerful enough to change minds, so acknowledge and respect its power.
 Do not simply dismiss anything that you hear.
 Prove it wrong with facts.

 Make it a habit to take even the smallest false accusations seriously.
 Rather than dismissing them and hoping they’d go away, ensure you’ve explored and snipped all the loose ends in people’s interpretation of the facts.
 Once you have noted and understood the case against you, now it is your turn to present the case against them.
 Make sure you do this once you have collected all of the arguments for you being guilty.

 Some of the arguments against you will contain truth.
 When this is the case, acknowledge, and admit to specific things being true in your accusers’ arguments.
 Doing this will do you more good than you’d think, as your audience will notice that you are willing to be honest without trying to save face.
 Though some of their evidence against you may be true, the outcome of their mental trial of you can still very much be false.
 People reach for finality, and the collection of evidence which seemingly points one way does well to motivate them to reach to conclusions which are not there.